What are the hours of the Shorter Libraries?

 Use a periodical index that covers the subject of interest.
 Click for more information on how to find articles.

 It will depend on the citation style your instructor assigns.
+The Online Writing Lab from Purdue University is a great place to find specific guidance on citing sources.
 Click for more information on how to document sources.

 Books are checked out for a month.
-You will get a due date slip when you check out so that you will know when items are due back.
+You will get a physical or digital due date slip when you check out, so that you will know when items are due back.

 Yes.
 Overdue notices are typically emailed once a week as a courtesy to library patrons.

-You may renew books for another month as long as nobody has placed a hold on them.
+You may renew books in person for another month as long as nobody has placed a hold on them.